Confederate States of America: Diplomacy

-The Confederacy's biggest foreign policy successes were with Brazil and Cuba, but this had little military import.
+The Confederacy's biggest foreign policy successes were with Brazil and Cuba, but these had little military import.
 Brazil represented the "peoples most identical to us in Institutions", in which slavery remained legal until the 1880s and the abolitionist movement was small.
 Confederate ships were welcome in Brazilian ports.
 After the war, Brazil was the primary destination of those Southerners who wanted to continue living in a slave society, where, as one immigrant remarked, Confederado slaves were cheap.
 The Captain–General of Cuba declared in writing that Confederate ships were welcome, and would be protected in Cuban ports.
 Historians speculate that if the Confederacy had achieved independence, it probably would have tried to acquire Cuba as a base of expansion.

 At war

 Motivations of soldiers

 Most soldiers who joined Confederate national or state military units joined voluntarily.
-Perman (2010) says historians are of two minds on why millions of soldiers seemed so eager to fight, suffer and die over four years:
+Michael Perman (2010) says historians are of two minds on why millions of soldiers seemed so eager to fight, suffer and die over four years:

 Some historians emphasize that Civil War soldiers were driven by political ideology, holding firm beliefs about the importance of liberty, Union, or state rights, or about the need to protect or to destroy slavery.
-Others point to less overtly political reasons to fight, such as the defense of one's home and family, or the honor and brotherhood to be preserved when fighting alongside other men.
-Most historians agree that, no matter what he thought about when he went into the war, the experience of combat affected him profoundly and sometimes affected his reasons for continuing to fight.
+Others point to less political reasons to fight, such as the defense of one's home and family, or the honor and brotherhood to be preserved when fighting alongside other men.
+Most historians agree that, no matter what a soldier thought about when he went to war, the experience of combat affected him profoundly and sometimes altered his reasons for continuing to fight.